philackm/ScrollableGraphView/APIv4.md

-# ScrollableGraphView
+# ScrollableGraphView Major API Changes in v4

 # Overview

-The current graph has multiple issues:
+The older versions of the graph have multiple issues:

 - Setting data is a one time event that happens before the graph is shown, making it hard to update the data if it happens to change.
 Currently the entire graph has to be recreated.
 - Multiple plots on a single graph are unsupported.
 - Reference lines have limited customisation options and user specified locations for reference lines is lacking and clumsy.
 - Approximately 60 settings all specified as public properties on a single class, `ScrollableGraphView`.
 This makes both maintenance and adding new features difficult to achieve.

-The new proposed API aims to resolve these issues by:
+The new API aims to resolve these issues by:

 - Refactoring the current monolithic graph into multiple files and appropriate classes.
 - Using common delegate based patterns as a more robust way of providing the graph with data for multiple plots.
 - Reworking the way reference lines are specified and added to the graph.